What is ESWT or Shock Wave Therapy?

 - Increase of blood circulation in surrounding tissue.

-- Beginning of the healing process through stem cells activation.
+- Beginning the healing process through stem cells activation.

-Everyone has C nerve fibres in their body and when C nerve fibres are activated, the fibres release a substance called substance P. Substance P is responsible for causing pain and discomfort.
+Everyone has C nerve fibres in their body and when these fibres are activated, they release a substance called substance P. Substance P is responsible for causing pain and discomfort.
 ESWT activates C nerve fibres, initially causing a widespread release of substance P which causes discomfort during application.
 After a prolonged period of applying ESWT, C nerve fibres are disarmed and incapable of producing substance P.